Kinhost dot Org

 A broken reality filter can be the result of toxins, gaslighting New, brainwashing, hypnosis, drugs, certain brain chemical abnormalities, dementia, schizophrenia, Alzheimer's, and more.
 An unhealthy reality filter can be the result of simply having and reinforcing an unhealthy view of reality.
 For example, (content notice: gaslighting) say X has been gaslit, X may believe they are going crazy, even though they are being manipulated.
 X's memory may be fine — but they reject things that they remember in favor of what their abuser says happened.
 X's friend compliments their memory, saying "Wow, I'm surprised you remember that." but X takes it to mean that their friend is shocked that X's memory is so inaccurate — and X starts apologizing and muttering about how awful their memory is. (end of example)

 The nice thing is that much of the time we have the choice to change our reality filter.
 Once you get the hang of it, this is usually one of the easiest filters or boundaries to change.
 The human brain is meant to constantly filter information, and to adjust its own filter on an as-needed basis.
 This is a survival mechanism.
 If you're looking for an apartment, you start to notice rental signs more often.
 Information about rental opportunities enters your reality filter more easily.
 If you're cold, you'll start to notice things related to heat and comforting temperatures.
-In the modern age, we are assaulted by more and more information every day, and our brain is easily able to adapt and filter information.
+In the modern age, we are assaulted by more and more information every day, and many brains are able to adapt and filter this overwhelming information.
 (This is called "reticular activation".)

 There's other types of boundaries -- sheilds which are easy to manipulate and move around or use only when needed, and so on.
 But I think by now I've painted the analogy of types of armor to boundaries and you might get the point and purpose, and understand that there are different types, and different qualities of boundaries that are useful in different situations, and that like most things going too far is as bad as not going far enough.
 Everything in moderation, including moderation.